benjaminion/upgrading-ethereum-book/README.md

 The entire text for the book is in the _src/book.md_ file.
 Everything under _src/md/pages_ is auto-generated and any changes there will be lost.

-There are various npm script commands to help with building:
+There are various npm script commands to help with building and testing:

   - `npm run clean` runs `gatsby clean`.
     - Do this after adding new graphics or if anything weird happens.